Damian M. Lyons

 service of behaviors such as target tracking, navigation, wayfinding and

-exploration.
-I conduct work in both the theoretical and experimental aspects of
+Conducting work in both the theoretical and experimental aspects of

-this problem domain.
-My approach is influenced by Arbib's
+this problem domain, my approach is influenced by Arbib's

-I work in the Fordham
+I am the director of the Fordham

 Robotics and Computer Vision (FRCV) Lab.
 Interested in